 - 1. XML is for structuring data.

 - 2. XML looks a bit like HTML.

-- 3. XML is text, but isn't meant to be read.
+- 3. XML is text, but is not meant to be read.

 - 4. XML is verbose by design.

 - 5. XML is a family of technologies.
 XML has been extended by a lot of people with all kinds of modules, which makes XML very powerful.

 - 6. XML is new, but not that new.

 - 7. XML leads HTML to XHTML.

 - 8. XML is modular.

-- XML is the basis for RDF (Resource Description Framework) and the semantic web.
+- 9. XML is the basis for RDF (Resource Description Framework) and the semantic web.
 RDF is an XML text format that supports resource description and metadata applications.

 - 10. XML is license-free, platform-independent and well-supported.

 After all data that should go into the knowledge base had been selected it had to be put into a form that could be used by a program to reason with the knowledge.
-We considered languages like CLISP and JESS, but eventually chose for XML for the following reasons:
+We considered languages like CLIPS and JESS, but eventually chose for XML for the following reasons:

 - XML is a widely accepted standard.

-- XML is easier to read than a list of rules.
+- XML is easier to read than a list of rules for example.

 - XML is very well supported.

-- If the knowledge base is written in XML it can easily be extended. - With XML it is possible to define a DTD (Data Type Definition) or a schema that defines the structure the XML file should have so that future knowledge bases for other aircrafts will have the same generic form. - XML data can easily be translated to another desired format like CLISP or JESS. - It is easy to write a program to translate the XML data to if-then rules.
-This way we will be able to generate a lot of rules from just a few lines of XML code.
+- If the knowledge base is written in XML it can easily be extended. - With XML it is possible to define a DTD (Data Type Definition) or a schema that defines the structure the XML file should have so that future knowledge bases for other aircrafts will have the same generic form. - XML data can easily be translated to another desired format like CLIPS or JESS.

-The structure of the XML file will have to be very well defined so that flying with other airplanes can be described in the same way as we have done for the F16.
+The structure of the XML file will have to be very well defined so that flying with other airplanes can be described in the same way as we have done for the F-16.
 The ideal situation would be that one program could be written that detects the current situation in a flight and that that program can be used for different airplanes if a different XML file is used as the knowledge base.
 We have tried to achieve this by specifying the structure the XML file should have in an XML schema.